 Bid increments: Bid increments shall be one dollar ($1.00).
 Tax liens are awarded to the highest bidder, or in the event of a tie, the winner will be selected at random by the Auction Website, and the winning bid amount will equal the amount of the tie bid.

-Bids may be made starting November 3, 2015, at 8:00 a.m.
-M.S.T.
+Bids may be made starting October 17, 2017, at 8:00 a.m.
+M.D.T.
 Bids will be accepted for each tax lien until the batch containing it closes.
 The Auction Website stores the bids for each tax lien until the batch containing it closes.
 Prior to the closing of the batch, bidders may change or withdraw their bids.
 Once a batch closes, the bids become final and may not be changed or withdrawn.

-Each winning bidder shall make a deposit of funds sufficient to cover the total amount of the bidder’s winning bids on the Auction Website no later than November 10, 2015, at 12:00 p.m.
-M.S.T.
-If a winning bidder fails to make such a deposit by this time, the Treasurer may, in the Treasurer’s sole discretion, award the tax liens to another bidder or may offer the tax lien for sale.
+Payment for the total amount of the bidder’s winning bids shall be automatically initiated via an Automated Clearing House (ACH) debit no later than October 23, 2017 at 2:00 p.m.
+M.D.T.
+The account debited will be the last successful deposit account.
+If a winning bidder fails to pay the amount due by this time, the Treasurer may, in the Treasurer’s sole discretion, award the tax liens to another bidder or may offer the tax lien for sale.
 The Treasurer may prohibit a person, who fails to pay the amount due from bidding, from participating in any tax lien sales for up to five years in accordance with § 39-11-116, C.R.S.

 The certificate of purchase issued on a successful bid will show the legal description, purchase amount, and buyer’s name (as entered in registration), interest rate, and date of sale.
 Buyers will be notified when their certificates are ready to be picked up.
 The City and County of Denver will keep them if the buyer wishes and provide copies.

 If parcels are redeemed prior to delivery of certificates, redemption checks will be mailed to buyers and notations made on buyers’ lists of purchases.